enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 A separate method is provided to compute the fluxes for the passively advected quantities.

 *Currently EnzoRiemannImpl has only been tested and known to work for 3D problems.
-Additionally, no solvers are currently implemented that explicitly support barotropic equations of state, but all of the machinery is in place to support them.*
+Additionally, no solvers (or more specifically, wavespeed calculations) are currently implemented that explicitly support barotropic equations of state (however, all of the machinery is in place to support them).*

 ImplStruct Class
 ~~~~~~~~~~~~~~~~

-This subsection provides a brief description of the ``ImplStruct`` classes
+This subsection provides a brief description of the ``ImplStruct``
-used to specialize ``EnzoRiemannImpl<ImplStruct>`` to implement specific
+classes used to specialize ``EnzoRiemannImpl<ImplStruct>`` to
-Riemann solvers.
-Basically an ``ImplStruct`` must provide two static public
+implement specific Riemann solvers.
+Basically an ``ImplStruct`` must
-methods ``calc_riemann_fluxes`` and ``scratch_space_length``.
+provide two static public methods ``calc_riemann_fluxes`` and
+``scratch_space_length``.

-The ``calc_riemann_fluxes`` static method computes the Riemann Flux at a given
+The ``calc_riemann_fluxes`` static method computes the Riemann Flux at
-cell interface.
-The expected function signature should looks like:
+a given cell interface.
+The expected function signature should looks
+like:

 .. code-block:: c++